USCGC Willow (WAGL-253): Private ownership

 The Willow's first private owner was A.J.
 Baron, who intended to convert her to a floating hotel and restaurant.
 He was unable to reach that goal and in 1965 sold Willow to W.S.
 Young Construction.
 Young Construction towed her to New Orleans but she was run aground in LaPlace, Louisiana, by hurricane Betsy in September 1965.
 Abandoned there, she suffered from weather and vandals until seized by the U.S. Marshalls Service, which sold her to a Frieda Parker at auction.
 Parker sold her to Belizian Industries who intended to use her as a lobster factory in what was then British Honduras.
 That plan also did not materialize.

 A Paul Jennings purchased Willow in 1973 and renamed her The Good Life Showboat.
 He intended to make her into a museum and park before the 1976 Bicentennial.
 That plan ended when in September 1975 hurricane Eloise drove her aground in Panama City Beach, Florida.
 The next owner, a Bob Snow, bought her in 1979, freed her from the beach, and towed her to Bayou Chico near Pensacola, Florida.
 He wanted to make her an attraction at the 1984 Louisiana World Exposition but was unable to do so.

 In February 1989 the former Willow was bought by a United Kingdom based leisure company.
 They refloated her in July 1989 and transported her to Belgium on a heavy lift ship.
 At Nieuwe Schelderwrven Shipyards she was restored to an approximation of her original Mississippi riverboat appearance.
 As of late 1991 the plan was to moor her on the River Thames in London opposite HMS Belfast.

 Little is known about the Willow after 1991.
 However, by June 2018 she was moored to a pier in the harbor of Benalmádena, Andalusia, Spain.
 A photograph taken there in March 2019 shows her partially sunk at the mooring.

+At the end of April 2023, reports in the local press appeared stating that the vessel was to be impounded by the marina authorities and sent for scrapping.

+In March 2025 the vessel has been partially broken up in the Marina.
+The superstructure has all been removed from the hull, which lies just below the surface.